Americans Are Moving Into Disaster Zones Even as Insurers Flee and Premiums Rise

 Flooding in Florida caused by tropical storm from hurricane

 MoneyGeek's analysis of IRS migration data and FEMA's National Risk Index shows where that collision is happening: Florida, North Carolina and South Carolina account for 43 of the top 100 high-risk, fast-growth counties.
-Unlike classic climate migration, in which people flee environmental hazards, this analysis tracks the opposite pattern: in-migration into the nation's most disaster-exposed counties, driven primarily by jobs, housing costs and lifestyle rather than climate alone.
-For buyers drawn by lower taxes or coastal amenities, that choice also means higher insurance bills, weaker coverage and, in some markets, declining home values.
+Unlike classic climate migration, in which people flee environmental hazards, this analysis tracks the opposite pattern: in-migration into the nation's most disaster-exposed counties, driven by jobs, housing costs and lifestyle rather than climate alone.
+That choice brings higher insurance bills, weaker coverage and, in some markets, declining home values.

-The data build toward a clear peak.
-In Horry County, South Carolina, home to Myrtle Beach and sitting in the Atlantic hurricane corridor, residents are arriving at 7.8% annually, one of the fastest rates among high-risk counties in MoneyGeek's analysis.
+In Horry County, South Carolina, home to Myrtle Beach and sitting in the Atlantic hurricane corridor, residents are arriving at 7.8% annually.
 FEMA rates Horry's hurricane risk at 94.4 out of 100.
-Hurricane Florence struck the region in 2018 and contributed to $24 billion in total damage across affected states.
+Hurricane Florence struck the region in 2018 and caused $24 billion in total damage across affected states.

-One hundred miles south, Brunswick County, North Carolina is growing faster still, at 11.7% annually.
-That rate would quadruple its population in about 12 years if the trend continues.
-The county carries $1,002 in expected annual disaster losses per resident and hurricane risk scores above 94 out of 100.
+One hundred miles south, Brunswick County, North Carolina, is growing faster still, at 11.7% annually.
+That rate would quadruple its population in 12 years.
+The county carries $1,002 in annual disaster losses per resident and hurricane risk scores above 94 out of 100.

 Two hundred miles south of that sits Collier County, Florida, the nation's top-ranked county in MoneyGeek's Climate Risk Migration Score.
-The Gulf Coast county gained residents at 4.5% annually post-pandemic, with $1,001 in annual disaster exposure per resident and near-maximum hurricane, flood and wildfire risk scores.
+The Gulf Coast county gained residents at 4.5% annually post-pandemic, with $1,001 in annual disaster exposure per resident and hurricane, flood and wildfire risk scores above 93 out of 100.
 It's the county where migration pressure and disaster exposure intersect most intensely in the United States.

 These three counties aren't outliers.
 They're the pattern.

-MoneyGeek's Climate Risk Migration Score combines migration pressure, FEMA disaster exposure and expected financial loss into a single 0-to-100 index.
-The top 25 counties average 4.9% annual population growth and about $1,004 in modeled disaster losses per resident, about 3.4 times the $296 average of the bottom 100 counties.
-Hurricane, wildfire and coastal flood risk scores are sub-scores derived from FEMA data, scaled 0 to 100.
+MoneyGeek's Climate Risk Migration Score combines migration pressure, FEMA disaster exposure and financial loss into a single 0-to-100 index.
+The top 25 counties average 4.9% annual population growth and $1,004 in disaster losses per resident, 3.4 times the $296 average of the bottom 100 counties.
+Hurricane, wildfire and coastal flood risk scores are subscores derived from FEMA data, scaled 0 to 100.

 1